Junny-Lee/myJourney/README.md

 <img src="https://github.com/Junny-Lee/myJourney/blob/main/src/main/resources/static/screenshots/newPost.png" width="770">

-Clicking into one of the entries takes you to a page that looks like this:
+Clicking into one of the journal entries takes you to a page that looks like this:

 <img src="https://github.com/Junny-Lee/myJourney/blob/main/src/main/resources/static/screenshots/flaggedPost.png" width="770">

-Let's now go to the Public Board, where posts marked _public_ (not _private_) from any users can be seen.
-Here the signed in user can go back to your private space by pressing on _Personal Board_ link near the top-right hand corner.
-Note that the last post in this image is a public post by a different user.
+Let's now go to the _Public Board_, where posts marked _public_ (not _private_) from any users can be read.
+Here the signed in user can go back to his/her private space by pressing on the _Personal Board_ link near the top-right hand corner.
+Note that the last post shown in this image is a public post by a different user.

 <img src="https://github.com/Junny-Lee/myJourney/blob/main/src/main/resources/static/screenshots/ourJourney.png" width="770">

-Back on the home page (front of the journal), the user can click into the _settings icon_:
+Back on the home page (front of the journal), the user can click into the _settings icon_ to change the color of the journal cover:

 <img src="https://github.com/Junny-Lee/myJourney/blob/main/src/main/resources/static/screenshots/journalColorDefault.png" width="770">

-The user can click on any of the colors to choose from and the journal cover color will change accordingly.
+The user can click on any of the color blocks to choose from and the journal cover color will change accordingly.
 When red is clicked:

 <img src="https://github.com/Junny-Lee/myJourney/blob/main/src/main/resources/static/screenshots/journalColorRed.png" width="770">